Vismodegib (Generic Name)

 - Heart racing

-- Difficulty breathing or feeling short of breath.
+- Trouble breathing or feeling short of breath.

-- Uncontrolled nausea that prevents you from eating or drinking.
+- Nausea that stops you from eating or drinking.

-- Vomiting more than 3 times a day.
+- Throwing up (vomiting) more than 3 times in one day.

 - Extreme fatigue that interferes with normal activities.

-- Pain or spasms unrelieved by prescribed medication.
+- Pain or spasms that are not relieved by prescribed medicines